 Email firstname.lastname@example.org for further information.

-Click on the link below to access maps showing the new electoral divisions for each of the districts in East Sussex which will be in place for the May 2017 election.
+Click on the link below to access maps showing the new electoral divisions for each of the districts in East Sussex.
 Instructions on how to navigate the maps are also included.
 Click on the ‘Final Recommendations’ link.

 Please note: some files are of a considerable size and may therefore take a while to download to your device.
 All files are in PDF format.
 The approximate size of each file is indicated in italics.